karleenarybacki/Triage-Project-Spring-2024/README.md

 3. Logistic Regression
 4. k-Nearest Neighbors (kNN)

-For specifics on the implementation of each model, please refer to the code available on this page.
+For specifics on the implementation of each model, please refer to the [code](https://github.com/karleenarybacki/Triage-Project-Spring-2024#:~:text=Triage_Troopers_Code.ipynb) available at the top of this page.

 ### _Model Evaluation_
 Each model was trained and evaluated using metrics such as accuracy, precision, F1 score, sensitivity, and specificity.
 The ROC curve from both scenarios is displayed after each model.